GregTrevellick/DotNetFlags/ReadMe.md

 ﻿# Nuget Flags

-This package will, immediately upon adding the package to your project, add a collection of images of flags to your project.
+When you add this package to your project it will add a collection of country flag images to your project.

-That's it.
-There's no methods that can be called, zero functionality.

-Yes, a pointless package.
-I built it just because I can, and out of curiosity for eventual usage.
+No functionality, just a convenient collection of flags in one place.

+Also contains flags for U.S. states.

+## Credits

 http://flagpedia.net/download